 For (a) it is clear that $(I,\infty)$ commutes with $\sigma_i$, passing over or next to it.
 The computation of (b) is given by a simple isotopy of the braid shown in Figure \ref{calculgamma(b)}.

 The proofs of (c) and (d) are similar and are given in Figures \ref{calculgamma(c)} and \ref{calculgamma(d)} respectively.
-There, the first equivalence is an isotopy, and the second one is given by move $(2)$ from Corollary \ref{lemclaspcalculus}.
+There, the first equivalence is an isotopy, and the second one is given by move $(2)$ from Proposition \ref{lemclaspcalculus}.
 For (d) there is a further step given by an $IHX$ relation.

-For (e) and (f) we apply the same isotopy as Figure \ref{calculgamma(b)} on component $i$ and $i+1$ thus interchanging $(I,i,J,i+1,K)$ and $(I,i+1,J,i,K)$.
+For (e) and (f) we apply the same isotopy as Figure \ref{calculgamma(b)} on components $i$ and $i+1$, thus interchanging $(I,i,J,i+1,K)$ and $(I,i+1,J,i,K)$.
 Note that we also need a crossing change between the $(i+1)$-th component and a clasper edge, which is possible according to Remark \ref{rmqclaspcalculus}.

 Proving (g) is the last and hardest part and goes in two steps.
-The first step is illustrated in Figure \ref{calculgamma(g)}: we proceed as before with an isotopy and a crossing change, then we use move (8) of Lemma \ref{lemtwists}.
-This turn $\sigma_i (i,J,i+1,K,\infty) \sigma_i^{-1}$ into a new clasper which is not a comb-clasper.
+The first step is illustrated in Figure \ref{calculgamma(g)}: we proceed as before with an isotopy and a crossing change, then we use move (8) of Remark \ref{lemtwists}.
+This turns $\sigma_i (i,J,i+1,K,\infty) \sigma_i^{-1}$ into a new clasper which is not a comb-clasper.